 PRICE: EURO 767,00 per person - supplement for rock-climbing day: EUR 75,00

-6-day hiking holiday with internationally licensed mountain guide (UIAGM); English, German and Italian
+6-day holiday with internationally licensed mountain guide (UIAGM); English, German and Italian

 Included: 6 nights rent of a small apartment (studios suitable for 2-3 persons)) or hotel room (B & B) in double room.
 Not included: food/drinks; cost for rent-a-car, cost for scooter rent.
 Upon request we can rent a small car for 4 persons (ca. 40-50 EUR per day) and share the cost.
 Supplement for single room EUR 75,00

-BRENTA TREK - Hiking from lodge to lodge in the Brenta Dolomites Trentino Italy
+BRENTA TREK from hut to hut in the Brenta Dolomites

-Guided 5 days hiking and trekking trip from lodge to lodge or hut-to-hut with mountain guides.
+Guided 5 days hiking trip from lodge to lodge or hut-to-hut with mountain guides.
 Crossing the Brenta Dolomites Italy from the South to the North

-One day rock climbing course in the crags at Lake Garda and 2 days training on the via ferrata in the Dolomites Alps of Trentino in Italy with your English speaking mountain guide, overnight in Hotel (B&B)
+One day rock climbing course in the crags at Lake Garda and 2 days training on the via ferrata in the Dolomites Alps of Trentino in Italy with your English speaking mountain guide

 Proposal of Mountaineering Alpine School Arco Lake Garda Trentino for the crossing from North to South of Brenta Dolomites in Italy, from lodge to lodge, on the via ferrata "Bocchette del Brenta" with our mountain guides